 29.5-30 GHz for the uplinks from the customer VSAT terminals.

 Each customer terminal sees a single transponder of which approx 230 MHz is useable.
-The spot beam coverages come in four colours and are arranges so that no two same colour sports are adjacent, thus minimising interference.
+The spot beam coverages come in four colours and are arranged so that no two same colour sports are adjacent, thus minimising interference.
 Orange and Blue are one circular polarisation, while purple and green are the other.
 The 500 MHz is divided in two haves, only a 250 MHz half being used by a beam.
 Thus four non-interfering permutations.

 On the downlink to the customer I think there are 4 carriers per beam, comprising 3 carriers of 52 Msps plus 1 carrier of 40Msps, making a total used bandwidth of approx 206 MHz.
 Total downlink bit rate per spot is 470 Mbit/s clear sky.